alinnman/celestial-navigation/APPDOC.md

 * The memory requirement is about 200 MB.
 Make sure your phone or tablet has enough memory.

-* On modern phones with up-to-date 64 bit processors the execution speed is good, but you may find the app a litte "sluggish" on older phones with simpler 32-bit ARM processors.
+* On modern phones with up-to-date 64 bit ARM processors the execution speed is good, but you may find the app a litte "sluggish" on older phones with simpler 32-bit ARM processors.